NFU secures practical solution to hedgerow management

 Defra has reported that more than 95% of respondents supported plans to maintain a no-cutting period and hedgerow buffer strips.

-The regulations, will include a two metre buffer strip from the centre of hedgerows, with no cultivation or application of pesticides or fertilisers in most cases, and a no-cutting period between 1 March and 31 August to protect nesting birds.
+The regulations include a two metre buffer strip from the centre of hedgerows, with no cultivation or application of pesticides or fertilisers in most cases, and a no-cutting period between 1 March and 31 August to protect nesting birds.

 Further measures

-The government has put forward plans to introduce new civil and criminal sanctions to enable the RPA to take appropriate and proportionate actions against anyone causing serious or repeated damage.
+A consultation on new civil and criminal sanctions to enable the RPA to take appropriate and proportionate actions against anyone causing serious or repeated damage will be held in ‘due course’.

-A new ‘streamlined notification process’ has also been proposed for farmers needing an exemption to cut hedges in August if they are sowing oilseed rape or temporary grass which promises to replace the previous two-week waiting period.
+A key change is the new ‘streamlined notification process’ for farmers needing an exemption to cut hedges in August if they are sowing oilseed rape or temporary grass, which replaces the previous two-week waiting period.

-Balancing the needs to continue protecting hedgerows while producing food on farms is vital for our food security.”
+Balancing the need to continue protecting hedgerows while producing food on farms is vital for our food security.”

 NFU Vice President Rachel Hallos